kyle-n/kyle-n.github.io/_posts/2021-05-28-offline-podcast-watch-apps-ranked.md

 I love listening to [comedians wax rhapsodic about *Robocop* for two-and-a-half hours](https://soundcloud.com/griffin-and-david-present/robocop), so this is a dealbreaker.

-If I'm wrong about the time limit, or there is a workaround, please let me know.
+If I’m wrong about the time limit, or there is a workaround, please let me know.
 The problem could be general sync flakiness or something else.

 ## [Overcast](https://apps.apple.com/us/app/overcast/id888422857) | 1/5 - Barely Usable

 Overcast used to have the implementation of offline playback that fit my needs best.
 Before, I could manually start a sync, track its progress, and run when it finished.
 Unfortunately, an update last year [changed that](https://sixcolors.com/post/2021/03/running-with-the-new-overcast-watch-app/).

-In the new system, you set a podcast or playlist to auto-sync to the Watch.
-You can also tap a button next to an episode to sync.
-In theory, the Watch will download the marked episodes on wifi.
-For me, it almost never did.
+In the new system, you set a playlist to download up to 20 episodes to the Watch.
+Overcast says it will download the episodes on wifi when charging.
+For me, it almost never did. [^2]

-Maybe this is because I have a creaky, slow Series 3 Watch.
-Maybe I was doing something wrong.
-I could not figure it out.
+[^2]: I used Overcast for several months like this, but I’ve been testing other podcast apps for the last month.
+I re-downloaded Overcast to see if my assessment was still accurate, and [this happened immediately](/static/img/71C53263-5EA4-4D0B-81CA-466DB5AA8F1F.jpeg).

 Positives:

 - Free, does not require subscription
+- Can manually start downloads on the Watch and track their progress

 Negatives:

-- Episodes rarely sync.
+- Downloads rarely succeed.
 Even after leaving my Watch on a charger for multiple nights right next to my router, maybe 10% of episodes ever downloaded.
 I just got used to checking my Watch before a run and being disappointed.
-- [There is no way to manually start a sync](https://twitter.com/OvercastFM/status/1258779092889096193?s=20).
-You just have to put the Watch on a charger and hope for the best.
-- No way to know what the Watch app is doing.
-No progress indicator, no active download, nothing.
-You just hope the little cloud icon goes away.
 - Sometimes an episode is marked as “downloaded,” you tap it and the Now Playing screen shows no title or progress indicator.
 The episode does not play.

 ## [Castro](https://apps.apple.com/us/app/castro-podcast-player/id1080840241) | 3/5 - Decent

 Castro offers offline Watch playback for subscribers to Castro Plus ($19/year).

 You tap a button below the episode to create a compressed copy and transfer it to the Watch ([full details](https://9to5mac.com/2019/11/18/castro-apple-watch-streaming-iphone-free-playback/)).
-Episodes played from the Watch have lower audio quality, with voice boost and trim silence baked in, but that's fine.
+Episodes played from the Watch have lower audio quality, with voice boost and trim silence baked in, but that’s fine.

 Positives: